olivia3395/olivia3395.github.io/_pages/about.md

 > **How can we reuse past knowledge when the world—and the data—won’t sit still?**

 In statistical learning, this is about transferring geometry or smoothness from a well-understood **source** distribution to a smaller, noisier **target** under shift.
-In reinforcement learning, the **source** might be prior trajectories, simulators, or related tasks, while the **target** is the evolving environment—so we need principled rules for **what to keep, what to adapt, and what to forget**.
-And yes—**LLMs/VLMs** make this even more exciting (and tricky): they already contain a lot of cross-domain knowledge, but the real challenge is **extracting and specializing it safely** for downstream tasks without **overfitting, hallucination, or misalignment**.
+In reinforcement learning, the **source** might be prior trajectories, simulators, or related tasks, while the **target** is the evolving environment, so we need principled rules for **what to keep, what to adapt, and what to forget**.
+And yes! **LLMs/VLMs** make this even more exciting (and tricky): they already contain a lot of cross-domain knowledge, but the real challenge is **extracting and specializing it safely** for downstream tasks without **overfitting, hallucination, or misalignment**.

 ## What I build